The Oxford Income Letter is an investment newsletter that’s put together by a guy named Marc Lichtenfeld, who is a published author & pro-investor.

-Well essentially there are 3 parts to the Oxford Income Letter.
-There’s the newsletter itself, which comes once a month… Then there’s a weekly update that will give you information regarding the 4 portfolios talked about in the newsletter & finally there’s a “blast” which can be sent to you at any time to notify you of alerts.
+Well, essentially there are 3 parts to the Oxford Income Letter.
+There’s the newsletter itself, which comes once a month… Then there’s a weekly update that will give you information regarding the 4 portfolios talked about in the newsletter & finally, there’s a “blast” which can be sent to you at any time to notify you of alerts.

-In terms of making money from the picks you’re providing with via the newsletter, the answer is yes… You can potentially make money, however this is the part where I have to tell you that it’s not quite so great as it seems.
+In terms of making money from the picks you’re providing with via the newsletter, the answer is yes… You can potentially make money, however, this is the part where I have to tell you that it’s not quite so great as it seems.

 I mean don’t get me wrong, a lot of long term members do report having success with the newsletter, but there is absolutely no guarantee & the truth is that you could in fact just end up losing money.

-There is also absolutely no promise of $1,038 per week & achieving that level of income would require substantial upfront investment, which again is something that you could potentially lose.
+There is also absolutely no promise of $1,038 per week & achieving that level of income would require a substantial upfront investment, which again is something that you could potentially lose.

 So whilst I believe the Oxford Income Letter to be much better than many of the other investment newsletter I’ve seen (such as the Secret $20 Blueprint), it is still very hyped up which could lead to disappointment.

 At the end of the day though putting the hyped-up sales page aside, I do believe that at a cost of $129 the Oxford Income Letter is fairly reasonably priced.
-However you must be careful because if you sign up to it then you will be automatically enrolled for the subscription to “auto-renew” for the second & following years.
+However, you must be careful because if you sign up to it then you will be automatically enrolled for the subscription to “auto-renew” for the second & following years.

 This is a trick that seems to have caught many people out as there are many complaints from people who’ve been charged without knowing about the auto-renew feature (which is not surprising because it’s shown in very small font compared to the rest of the text on the order page).